Brianspha/ipme/README.md

 6. **Payment Processing and Attestation**:
    - Payments are made directly to the ERC-6551 account associated with the IP Asset.
    - The transaction details are attested using the Sign Protocol,using the attestation metadata specified by the creator during minting.
+   - Paying for a license can be made using any ERC20 token specified by the creator